 - Capital gains distributions occur when a REIT sells real estate assets and realizes a profit.
 Unlike ordinary dividends, these distributions are treated like any other capital gain and subject to preferential rates.

 - Return of capital (ROC) results from distributions that exceed a REIT's profits.
 ROC distributions are not taxed when received but instead reduce an investor's cost basis, deferring taxes until shares are sold.
 ROC usually isn't a red flag because a REIT's a taxable income is reduced by non-cash deprecation charges (despite real estate typically rising in value).

 This information is a lot to take in, and the notion of performing all those calculations when tax time comes around is enough to give anyone a headache.

-Luckily, though, REITs will do much of the heavy lifting for you; at the end of each calendar year, shareholders will receive forms 1099-DIV and 8937.
+Fortunately, REITs do much of the heavy lifting for you; at the end of each calendar year, shareholders will receive forms 1099-DIV and 8937.

 Tax Reform Benefits REITs

-The 2017 Tax Cuts and Jobs Act brings two important benefits for REITs and their shareholders.
-Most notably, thanks to the new 20% deduction on pass-through income through the end of 2025, individual REIT shareholders can now deduct 20% of taxable REIT dividend income they receive (but not for dividends that qualify for the capital gain rates).
-There is no cap on the deduction, no wage restriction, and you do not need to itemize deductions to receive this benefit.
+This allows individual REIT shareholders to deduct 20% of taxable REIT dividend income they receive, excluding dividends that qualify for the capital gain rates.
+There is no cap on the deduction, no wage restriction, and investors do not need to itemize deductions to receive this benefit.

 Closing Thoughts on REIT Taxes

-Qualified accounts such as traditional or Roth IRAs and 401(k)s are better suited to take full advantage of REIT dividends.
-The tax-deferred/tax-free status of these retirement accounts only serves to further demonstrate the income-producing potential of a well-run REIT.
+As a result, tax-advantaged accounts such as IRAs and 401(k)s are typically better suited to take full advantage of REIT dividends.